sap-tutorials/Tutorials/tutorials/btp-cf-buildpacks-python-create/btp-cf-buildpacks-python-create.md

   - How to run authorization checks for your app

-This tutorial will guide you through creating and setting up a simple Python application by using the Cloud Foundry command line interface ( **cf CLI**).
+This tutorial will guide you through creating and setting up a simple Python application by using cf CLI.
 You will start by building and deploying a Web application that returns sample data – a **Hello World!** message, and then invoking this app through another one - a Web microservice (application router).

 ---

 [ACCORDION-BEGIN [Step 1: ](Log on to SAP BTP)]

 First, you need to connect to the SAP BTP, Cloud Foundry environment with your trial account.
 By default, a space `dev` is created for you.
 Your Cloud Foundry URL depends on the region where API endpoint belongs to.
-To find out which one is yours, see:  [Determine your Cloud Foundry URL] (cp-cf-download-cli.html#9341c34e-6236-49a6-a54e-ecf32dff2e6d)
+To find out which one is yours, see:  [Regions and API Endpoints Available for the CF Environment] (https://help.sap.com/products/BTP/65de2977205c403bbc107264b8eccf4b/350356d1dc314d3199dca15bd2ab9b0e.html#regions-and-api-endpoints-available-for-the-cloud%0Afoundry%0Aenvironment) -> **Regions for Trial Accounts**.

 In this tutorial, we use `eu10.hana.ondemand.com` as an example.